Snowswap (SNOW) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Snowswap Historical Price

-According to the latest data gathered on Snowswap live price page, the current price of Snowswap is 0.170121USD.
-The circulating supply of Snowswap(SNOW) is 349.66K SNOW , giving it a market capitalization of $59.72K.
+According to the latest data gathered on Snowswap live price page, the current price of Snowswap is 0.10243USD.
+The circulating supply of Snowswap(SNOW) is 349.66K SNOW , giving it a market capitalization of $35.82K.

 The Snowswap Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SNOW based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.